Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

-The authors implemented the prototype of H2B on a SensorTag board.
-They collected data by recruiting 23 volunteers.
-The data is collected from five different body locations: neck, chest, wrist, waist and ankle.
+With the emergence of new sensors, researchers started to investigate the feasibility of using these sensors to detect heartbeat signals.
+Lin et al.~\cite{lin2019h2b} proposed the first piezoelectric sensor-based key generation system H2B for on-body wearable and implantable devices.
+H2B is based on the observation that the minor vibrations caused by heartbeats can be detected by piezoelectric sensors on different body locations.
 The evaluation results showed that H2B can pair two wearable devices on the same user’s body with a success rate of $95.6\%$.
 Security analysis of H2B also demonstrated that it is secure against passive attack, active presentation attack and active video attack.

 Compared to walking and shaking, heartbeat signal-based key generation systems can ease the burden on users, i.e., users do not need to walk a few steps or shake devices.
 Additionally, several large dataset are publicly available online.
 For example, the dataset used in~\cite{venkatasubramanian2008plethysmogram,venkatasubramanian2009pska,xu2011imdguard,hu2013opfka} is PhysioBank database \footnote{http://www.physionet.org/physiobank}, and the dataset used in~\cite{rostami2013heart} includes MIT-BIH Arrhythmia Database~\cite{moody2001impact}, PTB Database~\cite{bousseljot1995nutzung}, and MGH/MF Waveform Database~\cite{welch1991massachusetts}.
 However, due to the limited entropy of information source, this kind of scheme cannot achieve high key generation rate.
 For instance, the state-of-the-art heartbeat signal-based system H2B can generate keys at the speed of 3 bit/s, which is several order-of-magnitude lower than walking-based scheme (750 bit/s in Revadigar et al.~\cite{ revadigar2017accelerometer} ) and shaking-based scheme (128 bit/s in Shake-n-Shack~\cite{shen2018shake}).